10 Wonderful Things to See in Würzburg Germany (Travel Guide)

 Visit the Cathedrals & Churches

-One of the best things to see in Würzburg, Germany are the churches and cathedrals and chapels in the city!
+One of the best things to see in Würzburg, Germany are the churches, cathedrals, and chapels in the city!
+You’ll also spot a ton of Madonna and Child statues throughout the city as you’re wandering too.

-Our favorite looking church is St. Mary’s Chapel or Marienkapelle in the central market square.
+Our favorite religious structure for aesthetics was St. Mary’s Chapel or Marienkapelle in the central market square.
 I mistakenly thought this massive red and white chapel was a cathedral, I was corrected by a local.
 The façade is gorgeous and unmistakable.

 However, this chapel has a bit of a dark history.
 During the plague of the 14th century, the mass deaths were somehow blamed on the city’s Jewish community.
 This got violent and they replaced the synagogue with this chapel in its location.

 The most notable cathedral in the city is Würzburg Cathedral, also known as Dom Saint Kilian, a Roman Catholic cathedral and the seat of the Bishop in Würzburg, Germany.
-This is also the final resting place for the previous Prince-Bishops of the city.
+This is also the final resting place for the previous Prince-Bishops of the city and worth visiting the interior.

 Visiting requires a little more effort, but is a great thing to see in Würzburg, Germany if you have the time.